These delightful valentines from each introverted Myers-Briggs personality type are sure to make your heart organ flutter.

 Nevertheless, deep down in their heart organs, INTJs desire love and connection, too… even if they have a funny way of expressing it.

 You might like:

-- Here’s How to Love Each Introverted Myers-Briggs Personality Type
+- Here’s the Love Language of Each Introverted Myers-Briggs Type

 This article contains affiliate links.
 We only recommend products we truly believe in.